MohammedAsadKhan/NCL-Gymnasium-Walkthrough/README.md

-# 🛡️NCL Gymnasium Walkthroughs
+# 🛡️ Islander Cyber Society — NCL Gymnasium Walkthroughs

+> **Maintained by the ICS CTF Team | Texas A&M University - Corpus Christi**

-This repository is the official study resource for members competing in the [National Cyber League (NCL)](https://nationalcyberleague.org/).
-It contains step-by-step walkthroughs for every challenge in the **NCL Gymnasium**, designed to help you build accuracy, avoid common mistakes, and train for Individual and Team games.
+This repository is the official study resource for ICS members competing in the [National Cyber League (NCL)](https://nationalcyberleague.org/).
+It contains step-by-step walkthroughs for every challenge in the **NCL Gymnasium** — designed to help you build accuracy, avoid common mistakes, and train for Individual and Team games.

 ---